shreyash8/ATP-Data-Analysis/README.md

 IMP:-  All Data is reduced using Database Concepts and some Common sense which is not so common.

-# Steps to Create and Run   (If you want already created Database then dump file is available above)
+# Steps to Create and Run

+*** If you want already created Database then dump file is available above , Then You can skip this.

 1. Clone this repository (Dumb to write this but Still ...)
 2. Now, we have to create a mysql Database using the reduced csv files in data folders or you can reduce given Data yourself.